lboiv1/Popular-Data-Science-Questions/README.md

 ## Content

 This repository contains :
-- a *Jupyter notebook* which is the conclusion of the ***SQL Fundamentals Course**** course from [dataquest.io](dataquest.io).
+- a *Jupyter notebook* which is the conclusion of the ***Data Analysis in Business*** course from [dataquest.io](dataquest.io).
 It is a guided project whose aim is to use all the techniques and skills learnt during the course.
-- the file *factbook.db* to connect to the database and get the data from the CIA World Factbook, a compendium of statistics about all of the countries on Earth.
+- two csv files that are used in the notebook
+- two screenshots (png) that are used in the notebook